hariprasadb18/RTL-design-using-Verilog-with-SKY130-Technology/README.md

 Introduction to Yosys
 Yosys: I was given an overview of the operation of the tool and the files we'll need to provide the tool to give the required netlist.
 We give RTL design code, .lib file which has all the building blocks of the netlist.
-Using these two files, Yosys synthesizer generates a netlist file.
-It basically contains the equivalent gate level representation of the RTL code.
+Using these two files, Yosys synthesizer generates a netlist file. .lib basically is a collection of logical modules like, And, Or, Not etc....
+These are equivalent gate level representation of the RTL code.
 Below are the commands to perform above synthesis.

 RTL Design  - read_verilog
 .lib        - read_liberty